szczyglis-dev/py-gpt/README.md

 two AI instances, effectively talking to itself.

 - `Real Time` - automatically adds the current date and time to prompts, informing the model of the real-time moment.

+- `DALL-E 3: Image Generation (inline)` - integrates DALL-E 3 image generation with any chat and mode.
+Just enable and ask for image in Chat mode, using standard model like GPT-4.
+The plugin does not require the "Execute commands" option to be enabled.

 ## Command: Files I/O